-Informed by the results from the preceding two sections, here we introduce a model that aims to describe the global behavior of stellar kinematics.
-In our model, we do not attempt to account for kinematic substructure (e.g., Monoceros stream) or the bulge region, nor do we incorporate any complex kinematic behavior close to the galactic plane.
+Informed by the results from the preceding two sections, here we introduce a model that aims to describe the global behavior of the observed stellar kinematics.
+In our model, we do not attempt to account for kinematic substructure (e.g., the Monoceros stream), or the Galactic bulge region, nor do we incorporate any complex kinematic behavior close to the Galactic plane.
 Nevertheless, we attempt to capture the gross properties of the data in the volume probed by SDSS, including the bulk kinematic trends and the kinematic differences between high-metallicity disk stars and low-metallicity halo stars.
-We describe the model in § 5.1, and then in § 5.2 we test it using both the proper motion and radial velocity samples.
+We describe the model in § 5.1, then test it in § 5.2 using both the proper-motion and radial-velocity samples.